phanan/remote/README.md

         //     'password' => 'SoIPv6MuchModern',
         // ]);

-        // All methods below are from \phpseclib\Net\SFTP, not Remote itself!
+        // All methods below are from \phpseclib\Net\SSH2, not Remote itself!
 Magic!

         // Create a file with some dummy content
         $connection->put('doge', 'Much remote so convenience wow.');